HydroReaper666/RCM-Loader/README.md

 # RCM Loader
-Payload and Lakka launcher written in Kotlin.
+Payload and Lakka launcher for the Switch using your Android!

 Download it on the [Google Play Store](https://play.google.com/store/apps/details?id=com.thirdeclarity.rcmloader) **Application doesn't require Root on your device.**

+**BEGINNERS SHOULD START WITH [THIS GUIDE](https://guide.sdsetup.com/#/beforestarting)**

 [Hekate](https://github.com/CTCaer/hekate) payload bundled as default.
 Make sure your SD card on the Switch is properly setup first.
-I recommend this [pre-packaged SD Card Files by tumGER](https://github.com/tumGER/SDFilesSwitch/releases/) that you can simply extract to your SD.
+I recommend this [pre-packaged SD Card Files by tumGER](https://github.com/tumGER/SDFilesSwitch/releases/) that you can simply extract to your SD. **This link is now known as Kosmos and is still highly recommended.**

-[Lakka](https://github.com/lakka-switch/boot-scripts/tree/master/payloads) payload is bundled with the application but you will have to get your coreboot.rom file separately and then add it.
-[Click to download coreboot for Lakka](https://github.com/ThirdEyeClarity/RCM-Loader/raw/Lakka-Loader/coreboot.rom)
+[Lakka](https://lakka-switch.github.io/documentation/) payload is bundled with the application but you will have to get your coreboot.rom file separately and then add it.
+[Click to download coreboot for Lakka.](https://github.com/ThirdEyeClarity/RCM-Loader/raw/Lakka-Loader/coreboot.rom) This version of coreboot is extracted from "Lakka-Switch.arm-2.2-devel-20181004171647-r28346-g2df642137.tar.gz" which is the stable release from 10/04/2018.

 ## Usage
 * Launch application